[ < < previous | index | next >> ]

 We entered Shakespeare's house and were greeted by a friendly-seeming woman who told us a bit about the house and how it was attached to a house belonging to Shakespeare's aunt or someone.
 We walked into the next room which was decked out as an Elizabethan-era kitchen.
 I took a photo, not having seen any indication anywhere that photography was disallowed.
 The woman came running in saying that I wasn't allowed to take photos.
 I said I was happy to comply, it was just that I hadn't seen any restrictions posted anywhere.
 She looked at us funny, as if we were stupid, and said, "No, it's just that nobody takes photos inside house like this!"

-We learnt from other guides inside the house that Shakespeare's father was a glovemaker, with examples of kid and ox-hide gloves to be handled and felt by visitors.
+We learnt from other guides inside the house that Shakespeare's father was a glovemaker, with examples of kid and ox-hide gloves to be handle and felt by visitors.
 An apprentice glovemaker would also have lived with the family in the attic loft.
 We saw the room where Shakespeare would presumably have been born (if indeed he had been born in this house) and where he must have slept as a boy.
 In all, it was very slick, but not quite as detailed or in-depth as one might expect from an attraction charging £12 a ticket.
 I guess that's the price of fame.